 At this time of year when the cold and flu season is at its peak, my children usually take turns to bring home a few rounds of sicknesses from school.
 Last weekend we caught a cold traveling back from Utah and our whole family came down with fever and coughs.

 We didn’t have much of an appetite, so I decided to make some warm Japanese Rice Porridge (Okayu) for the family.
-It is the most comforting Japanese cold remedy that I depend on to tackle the weak stomach.
+It is the most comforting Japanese cold remedy that I depend on to tackle a weak stomach.

 Japanese Rice Porridge – A Healing Food